 As the number one ranked lodging franchise for the last decade and one of the top five brands of the century, according to Entrepreneur®, Hampton by Hilton – including Hampton Inn by Hilton and Hampton Inn & Suites by Hilton – serves quality-driven and value-conscious travelers at more than 2,500 properties in 29 countries and territories.
 The brand continues to lead its segment by providing guests with high-quality, thoughtfully designed accommodations and amenities, such as modern and spacious rooms, complimentary WiFi, free hot breakfast with healthful options, and On The RunTM breakfast bags.
 Hampton by Hilton Team Members are committed to delivering exceptionally friendly and authentic service all backed by the 100% Hampton GuaranteeTM.
 Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits.
 For more information about Hampton by Hilton, visit www.hampton.com or newsroom.hilton.com/hampton, and connect on Facebook, Twitter, YouTube, and Instagram.

-Hampton by Hilton Alcobendas is also part of Hilton Honors, the award-winning guest-loyalty program for Hilton's 18 distinct hotel brands.
-Members who book directly have access to instant benefits, including a flexible payment slider that allows members to choose nearly any combination of Points and money to book a stay, an exclusive member discount, free standard Wi-Fi and the Hilton Honors mobile app.
-Book direct at Hilton.com, through the Hilton Honors app or through other official Hilton channels for more perks and a price match guarantee.

-Registered Hilton Honors members will earn double Hilton Honors Bonus Points per stay from now until 31st December 2020 as well as double night credits.
-Double Bonus Points means members will receive a bonus equal to the number of Base Points earned during a stay.
-Double night credit means one additional, tier qualifying night credit will be awarded for each night stayed in the promotion period.
-For more information on the Hilton Honors Double Rewards Bonus Promotion, visit HiltonHonors.com.

 Press Contact ATREVIA Armando Serra aserra@atrevia.com